 Where Do Tasmanian Devils Live – Tasmanian Devil Habitat

-- Tasmanian devils once found throughout mainland Australia.
+- Tasmanian devils were once found throughout mainland Australia.
 However, they are now found only on Tasmania Island in the wild.
 They have also been introduced in New South Wales, where they are found in small populations.

 - They are found in all habitats, including the outer parts of the urban areas, the agricultural areas, woodlands, eucalyptus forests, and the coastal scrublands.